BAkinmarin/the-cleaning-hack-calculator/README.md

 <a name="plan"></a>
 ### Pre-project Planning

->
+> For my portfolio project 3, I wanted to address a real need hence my decision to create a cleaning estimate calculator for The Cleaning Hack, a real and active cleaning business.

+> Upon confirmation from the business owner that there was a gap in their processes where automation of cleaning estimates and, lead tracking were concerned, I was resolved in my decision.

+> Utilising Lucid Chart, I created a flow diagram to help visualise the steps and logic I needed for the project design and execution to be as efficient as possible.

-> Please see the below flow chart to better understand the initial design and concept
+> Please see the below flow chart to better understand the initial design and concept.
 ![Lucid Flow Chart](https://)

 ### Pre-Planning Structure

 ### Structure

 #### User Details